StefanieSeskin/24-invite-fullstack/client/src/features/invite/Notes to instructor.md

-I'm going to leave notes like this

-My mentor helped me.
-If you click on the buttons, you will see that the random user reloads and the server gets both "going", "not going"

-I could not keep him in zoom forever and got stuck on how to set up the going/not going pages.
-I also noticed that there is no link or way for the client to view those pages.
-I guess the client screwed up by not asking for that feature.
-Now, it's out of scope and they have to pay for another 4 weeks of development.  :-D
+My mentor helped me get things on the page.

+At this point, I am pretty sure that over the course of four more weeks, I'm not going to be able to train my brain to think differently when it comes to this stuff.
+Maybe over time and who knows how much time, but longer than four weeks, for sure.

+COUNTER:
+I tried to create a slice called counterNotSlice to tally "not going" but it doesn't work... obviously is not the way to do this.

-Also, Marissa tried to help me with the data dump aspect -- just pulling what is needed from the json and not the entire json.
-I don't understand what she was talking about so I just left this as it is
+Marissa tried to help me with the json -- pulling what is needed from the json.
+I don't understand what she was talking about.
+I did look at what Thomas posted in slack.
+I get the idea -- pull what you need.

-Not even attempting the counter.
-No clue.
-Didn't get it for the shopping cart, not going to get it here, even after watching the shopping cart video.
+I don't understand why items are "undefined" because the way we used to pull information is now different on the page and I do not understand why things are different because.
+In the past, I pretty much just copied and pasted syntax in order to get items from an array sort of understanding why things work, if that makes sense.
+So because this is totally different but the same, I don't get it.

+No clue whatsoever how to visually add the guest data to their respective pages, despite rewatching videos.

+ADDING AN IMAGE PLACEHOLDER:
+Spent 1/2 trying to figure out how to add placeholder image in React using something from React and gave up.

+This is as far as I can get.